jfallmann/diffTF_Fork/docs/chapter2.rst

   String.
 Default “”.
 Path to the file with RNA-Seq counts.

 Details
   If no RNA-Seq data is included, set to the empty string “”.
-Otherwise, if ``RNASeqIntegration`` (:ref:`parameter_RNASeqIntegration`) is set to true,  specify the path to a tab-separated file with normalized RNA-Seq counts.
-It does not matter whether the values have been variance-stabilized or not, as long as values across samples are comparable.
-Also, consider filtering lowly expressed genes.
+Otherwise, if ``RNASeqIntegration`` (:ref:`parameter_RNASeqIntegration`) is set to true,  specify the path to a tab-separated file with *raw* RNA-Seq counts.
+We apply some basic filtering for lowly expressed genes and exclude genes with small counts, so there is principally no need for manual filtering unless you want to do so.
 For guidance, you may want to read `Question 4 here <https://horvath.genetics.ucla.edu/html/CoexpressionNetwork/Rpackages/WGCNA/faq.html>`_.

   The first line must be used for labeling the samples, with column names being identical to the sample names as specific in the sample summary table (``summaryFile``, :ref:`parameter_summaryFile`).
 If you have RNA-Seq data for only a subset of the input samples, this is no problem - the classification will then naturally only be based on the subset.
 The first column must be named ENSEMBL and it must contain ENSEMBL IDs (e.g., *ENSG00000028277*) without dots.
 The IDs are then matched to the IDs from the file as specified in ``HOCOMOCO_mapping`` (:ref:`parameter_HOCOMOCO_mapping`).